The Gray Cloth

 Provided this premise is accepted and tiresome erotic trifles are disregarded, Edgar Krug's marriage to organ player Clara - she was only introduced to him shortly beforehand at an art exhibition in Chicago - is a mere formality, as she agrees to wear only grey cloth with ten percent white in future.
 Barely two hours pass between their meeting, the marriage contract signed over dinner and their departure on a luxury airship for their honeymoon.

-The Gray Cloth is subtitled a women's novel and we also get to know the antagonists who stand up to Edgar Krug's costume dictates.
+THE GRAY CLOTH is subtitled a women's novel and we also get to know the antagonists who stand up to Edgar Krug's costume dictates.
 They are Clara's friend Amanda Schmidt and the Japanese marquise Fi-Boh with her entourage, who start a small rebellion in provocatively colorful silk dresses.

 The fact that this world dominated by artistic debates revolves around the aesthetics of glass architecture on the one hand and the aesthetics of costume on the other is one thing.
 The fact that there are no nation-state conflicts, no border controls and no military in this world, because the globalized terrestrial society has long since ceased to need these ancient measures, is another.
 It seems strangely normal.
 Independent as Scheerbart is, he eludes both the utopian and the dystopian pigeonhole.